-Pursuant to a registration rights agreement, the holders of an aggregate of 22,800,622 shares of our common stock as of December 31, 2018 (including shares issuable upon the conversion of our outstanding convertible preferred stock immediately prior to the completion of this offering), or their transferees, will be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
+Pursuant to a registration rights agreement, the holders of an aggregate of 18,637,294 shares of our common stock as of April 30, 2019, or their transferees, will be entitled to certain rights with respect to the registration of the offer and sale of those shares under the Securities Act.
 See "Description of Capital Stock-Registration Rights" for a description of these registration rights.
 If the offer and sale of these shares is registered, the shares will be freely tradable without restriction under the Securities Act, and a large number of shares may be sold into the public market.